XanaduAI/strawberryfields/doc/development/migration_guides.rst

 Result
 ^^^^^^

-When running local or remote jobs, a ``strawberryfields.api.Result`` object will be returned.
-This object will function slightly differently in Strawberry Fields v0.20.0.
+When running local or remote jobs, a ``strawberryfields.Result`` object will be returned.
+This object works slightly differently in Strawberry Fields v0.20.0, compared to the ``strawberryfields.api.Result`` object in Strawberry Fields v0.19.0.

 While ``Result.samples`` should return the same type and shape as before, the ``Result.all_samples`` property has been renamed to ``Result.samples_dict``.
 This property returns the samples as a